TAMARTAMA/RAG-Anthings/Bias_Evaluation_README.md

 Applying the bias-detection methodology from the referenced study to modern architectures allows us to compare models, measure their cultural and ethical alignment, and guide the development of a chatbot tailored for our community.

 ## Datasets

-Inspired by the datasets used in the original study on bias in LLM debates, we will create two complementary dataset types tailored to our target community:
+Inspired by the original study, we will create two complementary dataset types tailored to our target community:

-- **Curated Training Data** – In the original study, training data included texts reflecting partisan positions and structured debate content.
-For our project, we will compile approved and culturally aligned texts, including educational materials, domain-specific content, and journalism adhering to community standards.
-This ensures the model learns safe and contextually appropriate language.

-- **Evaluation Data** – The original study used benchmark prompts and controlled debate scenarios to measure bias and alignment between agents.
-For our adaptation, we will design benchmark prompts that test model alignment and response safety for culturally relevant topics.
-This includes controlled scenarios, restricted term lists, and adversarial prompts to measure the model’s consistency in avoiding unsafe or inappropriate outputs.
+- **Curated Training Data**: culturally aligned texts, including educational content, domain-specific materials, and approved journalism.
+  **Purpose**: to ensure the model learns safe and contextually appropriate language consistent with community standards.
+  **Examples**:
+    - Texts from religious educational books
+    - Articles from community newspapers or approved online portals
+    - Domain-specific materials, e.g., guides on social conduct
+    - Structured content for teaching ethical reasoning

+- **Evaluation Data**: structured prompts and scenarios designed to test model alignment and response safety.
+  **Purpose**: to empirically evaluate whether the model avoids unsafe, biased, or culturally inappropriate outputs.
+  **Examples**:
+    - Prompts asking for advice on ethical dilemmas
+    - Questions on culturally sensitive topics
+    - Scenarios including restricted or sensitive terms
+    - Red-team style adversarial prompts to check model consistency

+**Creation and Preparation Process**:
+1. **Collection** – gather materials from approved, culturally relevant sources.
+2. **Filtering & Review** – check for alignment with community norms and remove inappropriate content.
+3. **Annotation & Marking** – identify sensitive terms, ethical issues, or bias-prone passages.
+4. **Formatting & Structuring** – convert materials into a uniform format for testing and fine-tuning.
+5. **Quantitative Checks** – measure coverage, consistency, and proportion of sensitive content to ensure dataset quality.

-This approach allows us to systematically evaluate and compare different LLMs for biases relevant to our target community, providing a foundation for safe and culturally aware chatbot development.
+This systematic approach allows us to create datasets that are representative, safe, and suitable for evaluating biases in LLMs, while guiding the development of a culturally aware chatbot.

 ## Evaluation Methodology
 Evaluation will follow three main axes: